Home

 About

 The long-term goal is to create a kind of a funnel for event data into the fediverse.
 You might have heard of Mastodon, a decentralized alternative to X/Twitter.
 There are similar initiatives for event data, such as Gancio and Mobilizon.
-Most of the events I personally care about are not available in the fediverse.
-Yet all of it already exists in the form of email newsletters.
+Most of the events I personally care about are not available in the fediverse, but all of them already exist in the form of email newsletters.

-I can't just republish all this data without asking, so here is what I do instead: whenever I receive a newsletter, I send an automated response with all the events I found in it.
+Here's how this works: whenever I receive a newsletter, I send an automated response with all the events I found in it.
 The sender can review the events, check if they look okay, and then choose to publish.
 I can help with adjustments if needed.
-Nothing gets published without human review.
+Nothing gets published without human review, but this is much quicker than manually filling in all the information.

-This is also an experiment in how to use AI responsibly: not treating its output as truth, but as a draft or proposal.
-The model is running in a kind of a jail—it can't communicate with the outer world.
+This is also an experiment in using AI responsibly: not treating its output as truth, but as a draft or proposal.
+The model is runs in a kind of a jail—it can't communicate with the outside world.
 It's also a way to experiment with smaller, more efficient models to gain independence from larger infrastructure and resource-intensive data centers.
-I can track energy use and be transparent about that.
-A small model trained specifically for event data might be quite efficient, for example.
+I can track energy use and be transparent about it.
+A small model trained specifically for event data could be quite efficient, for example.